-Directly extracting quantitative information from the posterior distribution in Bayes' formula ($\ref{eq:post1}$) is computationally prohibitive \cite{cotter2013}.
+Directly extracting quantitative information from the posterior distribution in Bayes' formula (\ref{equ:bayes infinite}) is computationally prohibitive \cite{cotter2013}.
 To circumvent this challenge, variational inference approximates the intractable posterior with a more tractable measure.
-We select a set of measures $\mathcal{M}(\mathcal{H}_u)$ on space $\mathcal{H}_u$ as the approximating measure set.
-To ensure that the Radon-Nikodym (RN) derivative between measures is meaningful, we require that any measure within $\mathcal{M}(\mathcal{H}_u)$ is equivalent to the prior measure $\mu_0$ \cite{Pinski2015SIAMMA}.
-For any $\nu \in \mathcal{M}(\mathcal{H}_u)$, the KL divergence between $\nu$ and posterior $\mu$ is given by
+We select $\mathcal{M}(\mathcal{H}_u)$, a set of measures on the space $\mathcal{H}_u$, as the approximating measure set.
+To ensure that the Radon-Nikodym (RN) derivative is well-defined, every measure in $\mathcal{M}(\mathcal{H}_u)$ is required to be equivalent to the prior measure $\mu_0$ \cite{Pinski2015SIAMMA}.